tasitlabs/tasit-sdk/packages/docs/docs/GetStarted.md

 Tasit is designed with modularity in mind.
 Are you only planning on using Tasit for generating an ephemeral Ethereum acccount in your app?
 That works too!

-You can install `@tasit/account` directly and keep your app's dependencies leaner.
+You can install `@tasit/account` directly (without the hooks API and the rest of the `tasit` functionality) and keep your app's dependencies leaner.

 ```
 npm install --save @tasit/account